top of page

 As our Chief Investment Officer, I’ve been involved in many of the 150+ funding deals we’ve completed, as well as many deals that never went through.
 I’ve seen some wacky stuff when it comes to startup financials: hand-built spreadsheets that are a cross between an income statement and a balance sheet.
 Personal finances completely intertwined with company finances.
 Unbalanced balance sheets.
 Incorrect formulae.

-If you’re planning to raise any type of capital for your business, whether Angel, VC or debt-based, the number one piece of advice I have is stop using Excel (or Google Sheets) to track your financials.
+If you’re planning to raise any type of capital for your business, whether Angel, VC, or debt, the number one piece of advice I have is stop using Excel (or Google Sheets) to track your financials.
+Why?

-2. Your data may be wrong—one wrong data point will throw off some or all of your analysis.
+Your data may be wrong — one wrong data point will throw off some or all of your analysis.
 Just fat fingering a number leads to a cascade of bad entries.

 Look, it’s tempting to use Excel.
 Sometimes you want to export data into a spreadsheet so you can do custom analysis and reporting.
-We do that all the time at Lighter.
-And that may be fine for internal purposes.
+We do that all the time, and that may be fine for internal purposes.
 But as your startup grows, you’ll want to look at other options that will scale with your business and give potential investors confidence.

 Jennifer Crofoot of Peterson Sullivan, a top Certified Public Accounting firm in the Pacific Northwest, says, “There’s no point in a company’s lifecycle when they should use Excel—even early on, when their finances might be fairly simple.”